 5. Banish the Brand-Name Zombie

 To be fair, it’s not easy to ignore brands at this age.
 (Remember your whole Body Shop obsession?)
 So, instead of trying to convince your middle schooler that no one will notice the generic version of whatever it is they’re lusting after, reinforce the difference between wants and needs.
-A Brandy Melville top is a want.
+An ASOS top is a want.
 Something to cover her midriff is a need.